kescardoso/cryptopedia/README.md

 10. [Heroku](https://www.heroku.com/) - This project uses **Heroku** for app deployment.

 11. [StackEdit](https://pages.github.com/) - This project uses **StackEdit** as an in-browser Markdown editor for beautiful, stress-free README writing.

+## Testing

+- **Responsiveness** -- The responsiveness of this website was consistently tested during the development process: on GITPOD using the Chrome developer tools, as well as locally using real mobile devices, tablets, and desktops.

+- **Browsers** -- The website was tested and verified using in Chrome, Safari, Firefox, Brave and Opera.

+- **Code Validation** -- The following  **validation services**  were used to check the code:
+    - [W3C Markup Validator](https://validator.w3.org) was used to validate HTML.
+    - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
+    - [JSHint](https://jshint.com) was used to validate JavaScript.
+    - [DiffChecker](www.diffchecker.com) was used to validade the Python app.

+- **Real User Input** -- I have asked friends and family to check and use the website on their desktop and mobile devices with positive feedback of proper functioning and design experience.